Contact A Lawyer

 Have A Potential Case Reviewed By An Attorney

-Invokana (canagliflozin) is a controversial diabetes treatment introduced in March 2013, which has been linked to a steady stream of serious health risks, resulting in dozens of lawsuits filed nationwide against Johnson & Johnson’s Janssen Pharmaceuticals subsidiary, alleging that the drug maker failed to adequately research the medication or warn about side effects.
+Invokana (canagliflozin) is a controversial diabetes treatment introduced in March 2013, which has been aggressively marketed as a new type of drug that works in a unique way from other diabetes treatments.
+However, as more individuals have been switched to the new drug, a steady stream of serious health risks have been uncovered, resulting in dozens of Invokana lawsuits alleging that the drug makers failed to adequately research the medication or warn about side effects.

 Most of the cases filed involve individuals who suffered diabetic ketoacidosis from Invokana, which is a serious medical emergency caused by a build up of acid levels in the blood.
 There are also a number of Invokana kidney failure lawsuits filed on behalf of individuals diagnosed with renal failure or other kidney problems.